top of page

 Gloria Majule

-Gloria Majule is a storyteller born and raised in Dodoma, Tanzania.
+Gloria Majule is a storyteller from Dodoma, Tanzania.
 She seeks to tell stories that bring multiple black voices together from across the world, and are accessible to black audiences no matter where they are.
 She writes for and about Africans and the African diaspora.

-Gloria has been awarded a MacDowell Fellowship; commissions from Audible, Milwaukee Repertory Theater, Atlantic Theater Company, and Princeton University/The Civilians; and residencies at Yaddo, Art Omi, The New Harmony Project, and New York Stage and Film.
-She was a finalist for the Sundance Cultural Impact Residency.
+Gloria has been awarded fellowships from MacDowell and Artist Trust; commissions from Audible, Milwaukee Repertory Theater, Atlantic Theater Company, and Princeton University/The Civilians; and residencies at Yaddo, Art Omi, Berkeley Repertory Theatre, The New Harmony Project, and New York Stage and Film.

 bottom of page